helpwave/services/README.md

 ### Fake token

 Every service that is using auth, as the ability to use something called fake-tokens.
-A fake-token are Base64 encoded claims of our ID Token to[services-local-dev](services-local-dev) not rely on our OAuth2.0 provider during local development.
+A fake-token are Base64 encoded claims of our ID Token to [services-local-dev](services-local-dev) not rely on our OAuth2.0 provider during local development.
 With the environment variable `INSECURE_FAKE_TOKEN_ENABLE=true` set, this fast-path gets activated.